RaulColino/exploringTrends-JamstackWebsites/README.md

 ## The result

-Two minimalistic & hackable starters to create a portfolio with a CMS to publish your content in Markdown.
+Two minimalistic and hackable starters to create a portfolio with a CMS to publish your content in Markdown.

 <p>